 Open-Die Forging of Hollow Shafts

 During the last years, the importance of alternative energy sources as wind energy has risen constantly.
 A higher energy production by wind power plants cannot only be achieved by setting up additional wind parks, but also by an increase in the performance and by this the size of newly built plants.
 The electric capacity of up to 6 MW requires larger generators which transform the mechanical to electrical energy.
 This leads to an increased weight of the whole tower construction.
 One possible approach to realize lightweight construction is to replace the commonly casted hollow generator shaft by a forged shaft with significantly better mechanical properties.
 Compared to casted hollow shaft, a weight reduction of 50-60% can be realized.
-For this purpose, the IBF has successfully developed a forging method, which allows the open-die forging of hollow shafts with an outer and inner contour with respect to an optimized microstructure to ensure good mechanical properties.
+For this purpose, the IBF has successfully developed a forging method performed on the open-die forging center, which allows the open-die forging of hollow shafts with an outer and inner contour with respect to an optimized microstructure to ensure good mechanical properties.

 For further information, please contact Martin Wolfgarten.